tomill/wow-Telepath/README.md

 # Telepath

-Display specific chat message as "raid warning".
+Display some chat message as "raid warning".

 This would be useful to avoid missing some important messages in combat.